AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Average Directional Movement Rating (ADXR)
 ### Description
-This is the ADX Indicator plus the ADX of n days ago divided by 2.
-(Current ADX + ADX n days ago) / 2
+The ADXR is the ADX indicator plus the ADX from n days ago divided by 2.
+Written as an equation, it looks like this: (current ADX + ADX n days ago) / 2.

 ### Interpretation
 The oscillator moves along a guiding line that typically has a value of 20.
 When the ADXR rises above 20, a trend exists.
 If the ADXR is below 20, no trend exists and the market is moving sideways.